MartinTam/Mountain/README.md

 # Mountain
 Static login webpage template.
 The design is responsive for most devices.
+The backgroound image used on the website is a freely-usable image from [unsplash.com](https://unsplash.com/).

 # Tools:
 HTML, CSS